 Montreal’s foodie reputation preceded it, but to be honest, I was surprised (and impressed) by what I found in the city.
 I expected tasty but slightly unrefined dishes like poutine and smoked meat sandwiches.
 Yet I found a city brimming with multicultural restaurants and exciting gastronomy.

 In just a few days we ate an amazing bowl of pho at I Am Pho, juicy steak frites at Brasserie T, bagels fresh from the oven at St-Viateur Bagel Shop, Quebec cheese at Pullman, tangy ceviche at Tiradito, vegan delights at LOV, healthy poke at Le Poke Bar, and enjoyed a meal with an incredible view of Montreal’s twinkly lights at Les Enfants Terribles.
-Plenty more about the best places to eat in Montreal coming up in my next post about the city.

 I knew I’d enjoy Montreal’s restaurants, but I hadn’t expected the offering to be as diverse and sophisticated as it is.
 Let’s face it, what better way to enjoy Montreal in winter, than to eat your way around the city?